open-mpi/ompi/docs/man-openmpi/man3/MPI_Dist_graph_create.3.rst

 destination edges.
 This allows a fully distributed specification of the communication graph.
-Isolated processes (i.e., processes with no outgoing or incoming edges, that is, processes that do not occur as source or destination node in the graph specication) are allowed.
+Isolated processes (i.e., processes with no outgoing or incoming edges, that is, processes that do not occur as source or destination node in the graph specification) are allowed.
 The call to :ref:`MPI_Dist_graph_create` is collective.

 If reorder = false, all processes will have the same rank in